 - Once the simulator begins executing the 'LOOP,' a prompt will be displayed, as shown below.
 The prompt requires your input for how many iterations the 'LOOP' should execute.
 The number of iterations will default to 3, but any non-negative integer can be set.
 For the purposes of this tutorial, keep the default number of iterations set to 3 and click the green 'Submit' button.

 - Once the simulator begins executing the 'OR,' a prompt will be displayed, as shown below.
 The prompt requires your input for which branch to execute.
 The 'OR' will continue to prompt for each iteration of the loop.
 For the purposes of this tutorial, submit the prompts with the following answers: "Yes," "No," and then "Yes."

 Once the simulator has finished executing the model, the simulator will display a result similar to the example shown below:

-Continue rerunning the simulator providing the prompts with different values to see how the simulation results are affected and you are comfortable with how decision points are executed.
+- Continue rerunning the simulator providing the prompts with different values to see how the simulation results are affected and until you are comfortable with how decision points are executed.